BlueQuartzSoftware/DREAM3D/Source/Plugins/ImageImport/Documentation/ImageImportFilters/SaveImages.md

 An example filter to run would be the [Generate IPF Colors](generateipfcolors.html) filter which will generate RGB values for each voxel in the volume.

+**NOTE** The saved image will be in RGBA format regardless of the initial input array.
+This means that Gray Scale images will be 4x the size of the original input data to the array.

 ## Parameters ##